sciencefair-land/sciencefair/README.md

   </a>
 </p>

+> **We've released [:balloon: v1.0 :balloon:](https://github.com/codeforscience/sciencefair/releases/latest)!
+But we're just getting started.
+Check out the [roadmap](#roadmap) to see where we're headed.**

+How we access, read and reuse scientific literature is largely controlled by a few vast publishing organisations.
+Innovation is rare and slow, and always under the control of platforms.
+We have a vision of a different, better, more inclusive and open future for Science.

-ScienceFair is a desktop science library like nothing before.
+**ScienceFair is a new kind of desktop science library** that shows one path to that future.
 The main thing that sets it apart? **Freedom from centralised control.**

-We aim to create a desktop experience for discovering, tracking, collecting and reading scientific articles that:
+We're creating a desktop experience for discovering, tracking, collecting and reading scientific articles that:

 - is completely free from external control (e.g. by publishers or platforms)
+- helps decentralise the distribution and storage of the scholarly literature
 - allows the user to customise their experience
-- helps decentralise the scholarly literature
 - promotes and integrates open data and metadata
 - helps grow an ecosystem of open source tools around scientific literature

-## TOC
+## contents

 - [downloads](#downloads)
 - [technical details](#technical-details)